 - Transportation to the BWCA from our store

 - Dry bag for your warm change of clothing

 - Paddling footwear (lightweight, quick-drying water shoes; sandals are ok but no flip-flops, please)

-- Hat with wide bring (for sun & rain protection)
+- Hat with wide brim (for sun & rain protection)